SmartGridready/SGrPython/sgr_library/README.md

-# SGrLibrary and xsData usage
+# SGrLibrary and xsData "generation" and "parsing" instructions.

  1) Library use.

- 2) xsdata branch documentation (how to install and use).
+ 2) xsdata branch (how to install and use).
  	- generation of classes from xsd
  	- xml parsing